Vicars' Close, Wells

-comprising 27 residences (originally 44), built for Bishop Ralph of Shrewsbury, a chapel and library at the north end, and a hall at the south end, over an arched gate.
-It is connected at its southern end to the cathedral by a walkway over Chain Gate.
+totalling 27 residences (originally 44), built for Bishop Ralph of Shrewsbury, a chapel and library at the north end, and a hall at the south end, over an arched gate.
+It is connected at its southern end to Wells Cathedral by a walkway over Chain Gate.

-The Close is about 140 m long, and paved with setts.
+The close is about 140 m long, and paved with setts.
 Its width is tapered by 3 m to make it look longer when viewed from the main entrance nearest the cathedral.
-When viewed from the other end it looks shorter.
-By the nineteenth century the buildings were reported to be in a poor state of repair, and part of the hall was being used as a malt house.
-Repairs have since been carried out including the construction of Shrewsbury House to replace buildings damaged in a fire.
+When viewed from the other end, it looks shorter.
+By the nineteenth century, the buildings were reported to be in a poor state of repair, and part of the hall was being used as a malt house.
+Repairs have since been carried out, including the construction of Shrewsbury House to replace buildings damaged in a fire.
+A further major restoration began in 2024.

 The Vicars' Hall was completed in 1348 and included a communal dining room, administrative offices and treasury of the Vicars Choral.
 The houses on either side of the close were built in the 14th and early 15th centuries.
-Since then alterations have been made including a unified roof, front gardens and raised chimneys.
-The final part of the construction of the close was during the 1420s when the Vicars' Chapel and Library was constructed on the wall of the Liberty of St Andrew.
-The south face includes shields commemorating the bishops of the time.
+Since then, alterations have been made, including a unified roof, front gardens and raised chimneys.
+The final part of the construction of the close was during the 1420s, when the Vicars' Chapel and Library was constructed on the wall of the Liberty of St Andrew.
+The southern face includes shields commemorating the bishops of the time.
 The interior is decorated with 19th-century gesso work by Heywood Sumner and the building now used by Wells Cathedral School.

 Origins

-The Close owes its origins to a grant of land and buildings by Walter de Hulle, a canon of Wells Cathedral, for the purpose of accommodating chantry priests; however the land is likely to have been used for a long period before the construction of the close, as prehistoric flint flakes and Romano-British pottery shards were recovered from the garden of number four during work to construct an extension.
+The Close owes its origins to a grant of land and buildings by Walter de Hulle, a canon of Wells Cathedral, for the purpose of accommodating chantry priests; however, the land is likely to have been used for a long period before the construction of the close, as prehistoric flint flakes and Romano-British pottery shards were recovered from the garden of number four during work to construct an extension.

-Bishop Jocelin styled the priests serving the cathedral as the Vicars Choral, in the 12th century, their duty being to chant divine service eight times a day.
+At the time church singers were referred to as "vicars choral".
+Bishop Jocelin of Wells styled the priests serving the cathedral as the Vicars Choral, in the 12th century, their duty being to chant divine service eight times a day.
 Previously they had lived throughout the town, and Bishop Ralph resolved to incorporate them and provide subsistence for the future.
-The Vicars Choral were assigned annuities from his lands and tenements in Congresbury and Wookey, an annual fee from the vicarage of Chew, and endowed them with lands obtained from the Feoffees of Walter de Hulle.
+The Vicars Choral were assigned annuities from his lands and tenements in Congresbury and Wookey and an annual fee from the vicarage of Chew, and he endowed them with lands obtained from the Feoffees of Walter de Hulle.

 The residences he built became known as the College, or Close of the Vicars.